• Skip to primary navigation

 Equipment Needed

 • Dutch oven: You'll need a heavy-bottom soup pot to make this recipe.
 Dutch ovens allow for better browning of the aromatics, and they also distribute and retain the heat well.
-You can even put them in the oven, which makes them handy when making something like a pot pie or a braised stew.
+You can even put them in the oven, which makes them handy when making something like a lentil pot pie or a braised stew.

 • Immersion blender OR high-speed blender: Both of those can work for blending the soup.
 If using a high-speed blender, make sure to leave the hole in the lid open so steam can escape.
 Trapped steam is dangerous and your blender can explode if the hole is closed.